ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

 Apple and orange partitions
 +++++++++++++++++++++++++++

 In this example, both models run as several processes.
+The beginning of the code is identical to the previous example.
+We will highlight only the differences.
 In the sender, the data is split according to the apple partitioning
 ::
     partition = pyoasis.ApplePartition(offset, local_size)